 We must also adjust the Working Income Tax Benefit (WITB), which is supposed to help Canadians in low-paying jobs.
-Even with the recent doubling of the WITB, a single person working at a fast-food outlet for minimum wage and making $300 a week, or $16,000 a year, earns too much to be eligible for the WITB.
+A single person working at a fast-food outlet for minimum wage and making $343 a week, or less than $18,000 a year, earns too much to be eligible for the WITB.
 But if she reduces her hours by half, she not only gets the WITB but also retains provincial benefits for the working poor such as prescription drug coverage.
 The national government should systematically remove such disincentives to employment from the tax system, and it should work with the provinces to get rid of counterproductive rules in the welfare system that discourage recipients from making the transition to employment.

 Tax subsidies to businesses and industries create another form of distortion.
 Even in a time of austerity, the Harper government continues to lavish tens of billions of dollars in tax breaks on favoured interests.
 From the nuclear industry to the various regional development programs, billions have been channelled into failed enterprises.
 And why did Loblaws need a $10 million subsidy for building a store in the old Maple Leaf Gardens in Toronto?
 There are more open, accountable, and principled means to determine when public support is needed and ensure it is effectively and sustainably dispensed.